Nishan02/Fenmo_AI_Project/README.md

 - Money is stored as `Number` with 2-decimal normalization in controller for simplicity.
 In a stricter financial system, storing minor units (paise/cents as integers) would be safer.
 - Auth + user-scoped expenses were included to align with real-world usage.
 - Tests are focused on controller-level behavior using Node's built-in `node:test` to keep setup light.
-- No edit/delete expense endpoints were added because they were out of assignment scope.
+- Delete is implemented; update/edit endpoints were intentionally not added to keep scope focused.
 - Deploy links are not included in this repo yet; add them after deployment.

 ## Automated Tests